TheBombGamer/Discord-Bots/SECURITY.md

    - Steps to reproduce the issue
    - Any relevant screenshots or logs
    - Your contact information (optional, but helpful for follow-up)
+   - with all of this ypu should still make an issue in the github repo!

 ## Supported Versions